hyperfield/pyappexec/README.md

 - Allows per-platform INI sections so Windows, macOS, and Linux can point at platform-specific scripts, download URLs, and tooling.
 - Accepts optional command-line arguments and environment overrides from the INI so you can tailor the launched Python process without rebuilding.
 - Ships with an optional Qt6 front-end that surfaces progress, embedded terminal output, and error dialogs; fall back to CLI mode with a single flag.
+- Emits structured logs via spdlog so you can tail progress or integrate with external log collectors.
 - Embeds helper Python scripts via GLib resources so the launcher has zero runtime script dependencies.

 ## How It Works